-Bovis, a test for healthy food: healthy food, healthy life
+Bovis, a test for good food: delicous food, happy life

 Freshly picked vegetables have a much greater life force than wilted vegetables.
 This is a generally accepted fact.
 But how can we demonstrate that life force, how can we measure it?